Inference on inner galaxy structure via gravitational waves from supermassive binaries: Introduction

-An intriguing aspect of environmental interactions involves the role of stars and particle dark matter, which are noted for their potentially high density in galactic centers~\cite{Navarro:1995iw,Gondolo:1999ef,Genzel:2010zy}.
-Both stars and dark matter can be expelled from the system through gravitational slingshots during encounters with binary components, thereby extracting orbital energy~\cite{Quinlan:1996vp}.
-This process involves three-body scattering, where the energy extraction efficiency is significantly higher than that of two-body dynamical friction~\cite{Chandrasekhar:1943ys}, especially when the binary components have comparable masses and are sufficiently close.
-Such three-body slingshot interactions can substantially alter the density profile of the galactic center, particularly flattening the inner distribution~\cite{Milosavljevic:2001vi,Merritt:2002jz}.
+A natural and simple explanation involves environmental interactions with stars and cold dark matter, which are noted for their potentially high density in galactic centres~\cite{Navarro:1995iw,Gondolo:1999ef,Genzel:2010zy}.
+Both stars and dark matter can be expelled from a system through gravitational slingshots during encounters with binary components, thereby extracting orbital energy~\cite{Quinlan:1996vp}.
+This process involves three-body scattering, for which the energy extraction efficiency is substantially higher than that of two-body dynamical friction~\cite{Chandrasekhar:1943ys}, especially when the binary components have comparable masses and are sufficiently close.
+Such three-body slingshot interactions can substantially alter the density profile of the galactic centre, particularly flattening the inner distribution~\cite{Milosavljevic:2001vi,Merritt:2002jz}.
 This underscores the importance of considering the co-evolution of the density profile and the binary orbit.
-A pivotal study by Ref.~\cite{Sesana:2015haa} demonstrates that the orbital hardening rate observed in N-body simulations can be effectively approximated by results from scattering simulations~\cite{Quinlan:1996vp} within environments characterized by the distribution at the SMBHB influence radius~\cite{Frank:1976uy} prior to scouring.
-In this study, we examine how initial galactic-center density profiles and SMBHB eccentricities influence the SGWB spectrum, using NANOGrav’s $15$-year dataset to constrain the parameter space associated with these two factors.
+A pivotal study by Sesana and Khan~\cite{Sesana:2015haa} demonstrates that the orbital hardening rate observed in $N$-body simulations can be effectively approximated by results from scattering simulations~\cite{Quinlan:1996vp} within environments characterized by the distribution at the SMBHB influence radius~\cite{Frank:1976uy} before scouring.
+In this study, we use the NANOGrav $15$-year dataset to investigate how the SGWB is shaped by initial galactic-centre density profiles and binary orbital eccentricities.
+By jointly modeling the co-evolution of eccentricity and environmental hardening through three-body scattering, we demonstrate that current PTA data, despite their marginal sensitivity, already encode measurable information about parsec-scale matter distributions in galactic centres.